goharbor/harbor/docs/user_guide.md

 **IMPORTANT**: You can change the authentication mode from database to LDAP only if no local users have been added to the database.
 If there is at least one user other than `admin` in the Harbor database, you cannot change the authentication mode.

-Because the users are managed by LDAP or AD, self-registration, deleting users, changing passwords, and resetting passwords are not supported in LDAP/AD authentication mode.
+Because the users are managed by LDAP or AD, self-registration, creating users, deleting users, changing passwords, and resetting passwords are not supported in LDAP/AD authentication mode.

 If you want to manage user authentication by using LDAP groups, you must enable the `memberof` feature on the LDAP/AD server.
 With the `memberof` feature, the LDAP/AD user entity's `memberof` attribute is updated when the group entity's `member` attribute is updated, for example by adding or removing an LDAP/AD user from the LDAP/AD group.
 This feature is enabled by default in Active Directory.
-For information about how to enable and verify `memberof` overlay in OpenLDAP, see https://technicalnotes.wordpress.com/2014/04/19/openldap-setup-with-memberof-overlay/.
+For information about how to enable and verify `memberof` overlay in OpenLDAP, see [this technical note]( https://technicalnotes.wordpress.com/2014/04/19/openldap-setup-with-memberof-overlay/).

 1. Log in to the Harbor interface with an account that has Harbor system administrator privileges.
 1. Under **Administration**, go to **Configuration** and select the **Authentication** tab.